RECENT POSTS

-Australia’s Prime Minister, Anthony Albanese, described Durham in a tweet as “a national treasure” who “gave voice to a new strand of our identity.”
+Even Australia’s Prime Minister at the time, Anthony Albanese, described Durham in a tweet as “a national treasure” who “gave voice to a new strand of our identity.”

-Formed in Melbourne in 1962, The Seekers—which originally included Guy on double bass and vocals, Woodley on guitar, banjo, mandolin and vocals, and Potger on 12-string guitar, banjo and vocals—was massively popular in its home country.
-Durham, who played piano and sang, joined in 1963 and the group relocated to the U.K. the following year, where it found quick success in early 1965.
+Formed in Melbourne in 1962, The Seekers originally included Guy on double bass and vocals, Woodley on guitar, banjo, mandolin and vocals, and Potger on 12-string guitar, banjo and vocals.
+Durham, who played piano as well as sang, joined in 1963 and the group relocated to the U.K. the following year, where it found quick success in early 1965.

-Signed in the United States to Capitol Records, their success crossed over in early 1965 with the folk-rock number “I’ll Never Find Another You,” written by Tom Springfield.
-The song, which had topped the chart in Britain, reached #4 on the Billboard singles chart in the U.S. and was followed a couple of months later by “A World of Our Own,” a top 20 single also written by Springfield.
+Signed in the United States to Capitol Records, their success crossed over in early 1965 with the longing “I’ll Never Find Another You,” written by Tom Springfield.
+The uptempo song, which also topped the chart in Britain, was followed a couple of months later by the optimistic “A World of Our Own,” a top 20 single also written by Springfield.

 Related: What were the #1 singles of 1967 in the U.S.?